bileshg/A-Star-Visualization/README.md

    - Right-click on any node to reset it to the default state.
    - Press the spacebar to begin the A* pathfinding algorithm visualization.
    - Press 'C' to clear the grid and start over.

+## Acknowledgments

+Thanks to [TechWithTim](https://www.youtube.com/@TechWithTim) for the inspiration and the tutorial on which this project is based.